Add Blocks

 blockend.json not found.

-Run 'npx blockend init' first.Initialize your project before adding blocks.
+Run 'npx blockend-cli init' first.Initialize your project before adding blocks.

 Block "auth" does not exist.The requested block either doesn't exist or hasn't been published yet.